More models added, now including LOW-POLY models:

 Cessna 310K in Museum Scale

 This model features an accurate exterior, along with a paint scheme based on an actual aircraft, (N6935L) structural interior for the fuselage, wings, tail parts, and landing gear, completely-detailed cabin and cockpit, and (in .lxo format) is rigged for animation.
-It's the primary subject on my latest DVD, "Modeling with MODO, Volume Four - Details".
-More info on the DVD, including preview movies, here.
+It's the primary subject in my tutorial set, "Modeling with MODO, Volume Four - Details".
+More info on that tutorial, including preview movies, here.

 This is a highly-detailed, heavily rigged aircraft, suitable for posing and animating in a variety of ground and flight situations.
 Switchable lighting makes it suitable for night shots too.
 There is a moderately-detailed cabin included, so that seats will be visible through the windows, and a cargo bay with operating doors, should you choose to utilize that space.